Bar Preparation

 The University of Richmond School of Law has implemented a Bar Preparation program to support our graduates and help them meet the challenge of the bar exam.

 Bar exam preparation is infused into the Richmond Law curriculum from the very beginning.
-To train students to start thinking about the bar exam early in their studies, our 1L doctrinal classes include multi-choice assessment questions that are similar in style to those that appear on the MBE.
-In addition to many courses that cover topics related to the bar exam, we offer several specially-designed courses that provide extensive feedback and opportunities for students to practice skills essential to bar exam success.
+To train students to start thinking about the bar exam early in their studies, we hold a Minibar Assessment at the end of the fall and spring semesters of 1L year.
+This Minibar includes multiple choice questions that are similar in style to those appearing on the Multistate Bar Examination and cover the 1L doctrinal areas tested on the bar exam, including Civil Procedure, Contracts, and Torts in the fall and Constitutional Law, Criminal Law, and Property in the spring.
+In addition to many courses that cover topics related to the bar exam, we offer several specially-desired courses that provide extensive feedback and opportunities to practice skills essential to bar exam success.

 Expand All